 Louisiana Train & Railroad Accident Attorneys

-Fighting to Protect Workers, Passengers, and Pedestrians
+Baton Rouge Law Firm Fighting to Protect Workers, Passengers & Pedestrians

-Accidents occur both in passengers and pedestrians crossing railways, but also in train workers.
-CNN recently included industrial repairmen in their list of the top 10 most dangerous jobs in the United States, with rail yard engineers not too far from that list either.
-As these structures glide over every corner of our large country, especially in the rural areas of Louisiana, you need legal protection to help you secure compensation in the event that you are wrongfully injured, and Arnold & Itkin is the ideal team to represent you.
+Around 1,000 train and railroad accidents occur each year in our country.
+Because these machines are so difficult to stop, these accidents often cause severe injury or death.
+Accidents affect both passengers and pedestrians crossing railways, as well as train workers.
+CNN recently included industrial repairmen in their list of the top 10 most dangerous jobs in the U.S., with rail yard engineers not too far from that list either.
+As these structures glide over every corner of our large country, especially in the rural areas of Louisiana, you need legal protection to help you secure compensation in the event that you are wrongfully injured, and Arnold & Itkin is the team to help you.